PeterHackz/_tex.sc-extractor/README.md

 # _tex.sc-extractor
 extract images from supercell _tex.sc files.

+this was made for educational purposes to understand how the sprites are packed in a single, small binary file.
 # tests
-it was tested on Huawei device (android 8) and extracted images from ui_tex.sc of brawl stars latest version in 21 seconds.
+it was tested on Huawei device (android 8) and extracted images from ui_tex.sc of the latest version in 21 seconds.
 # Note
 the input file should be decompressed.
 # others